imjoseangel/sandbox/kubernetes/netdebug/README.md

 kubectl create deployment dnsbench --image <yourusername>/dnsbench:v1.0.0
 ```

-Once launched, the CPU from CoreDNS will increase inmediately with the default configuration.
-The dns log shows all the work performed from a single request:
+Once launched, the CPU from CoreDNS will increase immediately with the default configuration.
+The DNS log shows all the work performed from a single request.

+>Note: To activate the CoreDNS Logs, edit the DNS `configmap` and add the word `log` in the coredns configuration:

 ```log
 [INFO] 10.244.0.7:33509 - 64525 "AAAA IN www.example.com.default.svc.cluster.local. udp 59 false 512" NXDOMAIN qr,aa,rd 152 0.000022583s